weaviate/weaviate-io/developers/weaviate/_parking-lot-old-how-tos/aggregate.md

   />
 </details>

-## Aggregate `groupedBy` properties
+## Retrieve `groupedBy` properties

-To group your results, use `groupBy`.
-To retrieve aggregate data for each group, use the `groupedBy` properties.
+You can use the `groupBy` variable to group the results set into subsets.
+Then, you can retrieve the grouped aggregate data for each group through the `groupedBy` properties.

+For example, to list all distinct values of a property, and the counts for each:

 <Tabs groupId="languages">
   <TabItem value="py" label="Python (v4)">